department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims-and-applications.md

 ## Considerations

-- We use the terms "claim," "application," and "request" throughout VA.gov intentionally, and they often aren't interchangeable.
+- We use the terms "claim" and "application" intentionally, and they often aren't interchangeable.
+We also use other related terms like "request" and "authorization" to refer to other types of VA forms.
 - In reusable content that appears in many types of applications, requests, and static pages (like an alert), use the general term "form" instead of "claim," "application," or "request" to avoid confusion.
 Like this: "Thank you for submitting your form on VA.gov"
 Not this: "Thank you for submitting your application on VA.gov"